DREWSKYnolen/GameTracker/README.md

 # GameTracker
-Web-based database with GUI for management of games owned (video games, card games, board games, etc)
+Web-based database with GUI for management of games owned (video games, card games, board games, etc.)

 A dbConnection.php file will need to be created with database connection properties and schema.
 Example: